 To sum up, Punching blanking and piercing are sheet metal shearing operations to modify existing blank.
 Same machines but different tools are used to perform these operations.
 You can learn more about sheet metal cutting operations here.

-Got Question?
+Got Questions?
 We will be happy to help.

 If you think we missed Something?
-You can add to this article by sending message in comment box.
+You can add to this article by sending a message in the comment box.
 We will do our best to add it in this post.